 Handmade Falcon Pendant, Hand Carved, Moose Antlers

-Handmade Viking motifs falcon pendant, traditional Norse carving.
+Handmade Viking motifs falcon or eagle pendant, traditional Norse carving.
 This pendant is a fine gift for Viking art and history enthusiasts and fans.

 Size: 58 mm / 2.28 inches